kevinmun/n8n-ecs-ecr/README.md

 ## Security Considerations

 - The application is deployed in public subnets with a public load balancer for demonstration purposes
+- CloudFront provides HTTPS using its default certificate
 - In a production environment, consider using private subnets for the ECS tasks and implementing additional security measures
-- The security group allows inbound traffic on port 80 only
+- The security group allows inbound traffic on ports 80 and 443

 ## Customization

 - Modify the `docker/index.html` file to change the web content
-- Update the `main.tf` file to adjust the infrastructure configuration
+- Update the module configurations in `main.tf` to adjust the infrastructure
-- Edit the task definition in `main.tf` to change container specifications
+- Edit the task definition in the ECS module to change container specifications

+## Module Structure

+### VPC Module
+Creates the networking infrastructure including VPC, subnets, route tables, and security groups.

+### ECR Module
+References an existing ECR repository.

+### ALB Module
+Creates the Application Load Balancer, target group, and HTTP listener.

+### ECS Module
+Creates the ECS cluster, task definition, and service that runs the containerized application.

+### CloudFront Module
+Creates a CloudFront distribution with the ALB as its origin, providing global content delivery and HTTPS.